MTT Strategy: Tournament Poker from Registration to Final Table 2026

 Before antes, a standard pot contains only the small blind and big blind: 1.5bb of dead money.
 Once antes are in play at most online structures, every player at the table posts a small fraction of a big blind as a “big blind ante” (typically 1bb posted by the player in the big blind seat covering all players).
 This effectively adds another full big blind to the pot before any action, bringing dead money to 2.5bb.

 That extra big blind is larger than it looks.
 Your open-raise is now risking less to win more, which mathematically widens every position’s profitable opening range.
-A button open that was marginal at 100bb without antes becomes clearly profitable once antes kick in, even with hands you would have folded in level 3.
+A button open that was marginal at 100bb without antes becomes clearly profitable once antes kick in.

 Stealing Frequency by Position and Stack Depth